MalphasWats/computing.codes/BTEC/treasure_hunt.markdown

 ## Success Criteria

 1. A working python program...
-2. ...that meets the requirements
+2. ...that meets the requirements...
+3. ...including the extension

 ## Treasure Hunt